Cryental/LeonaFXL-Free/README.md

 The server will return status code of string type.
 So you can use switch method to control your program.

-Warning: Your values can change or dump through Cheat Engine or Ollydbg in memory always, so if want to safe from crack, please use SecureString to set values in your client-side.

 This version is free to use version of LeonaFX Licensing, which no longer maintained.